-- All eight B vitamins in a strong dose
+All the eight B vitamins in a strong complex

 - B1 (thiamin) contributes to normal functioning of the heart

 - B2 (riboflavin) and vitamin B3 (nicotinic acid/nicotinamide) contribute to normal functioning of the nervous system

 - B6 (pyridoxin), B9 (folic acid) and B12 (cobalamin) contribute to normal functioning of the immune system

 - B5 (pantothenic acid) and biotin (formerly called B7/B8) contribute to normal energy-yielding metabolism

 - Scientifically documented

 - Please note that this is a Dutch package

 |Vitamin B1 (thiamine hydrochloride)||7 mg||636%|